 Spotted Dog, Victorian pub in Forest Gate, England

-The site originated in the late 15th century when it served as a hunting lodge for King Henry VIII and was closely connected to royal hunting traditions.
-Over the centuries it evolved into an important social gathering place for the community.
+The site traces back to the late 15th century, when it served as a hunting lodge connected to royal hunting grounds in the area.
+Over the following centuries it gradually shifted from a royal outpost to a public house serving the local community.

 The community of curious travelers